BrianPugh/raiblocks-docker/README.md

 You can now kill the instance, configure the config.json to do things like:

 ## Enable RPC:
+To enable RPC commands, edit the following in <HOST_FOLDER>/config.json after running (and killing) the docker image at least once.
+Leave the port to the default 7076, if you want a different port on the host, change that in the command you use to spin up the docker instance.
 * Set ``"rpc_enable": "true",``
 * Set ``"enable_control": "true",``
 * Set ``"address":"::ffff:0.0.0.0",``